B5D8C641627B2/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/2-configure-wsus.md

     -   **Allow local admin to choose setting**.
 This option lets local administrators to use Automatic Updates in Control Panel to select a configuration option.
 For example, they can choose a scheduled installation time.
 Local administrators cannot disable Automatic Updates.

-5.  select **Enable client-side targeting**, select **Enabled**, and then type the name of the WSUS computer group to which you want to add this computer in the **Target group name for this computer** box.
+5. Select **Enable client-side targeting**, select **Enabled**, and then type the name of the WSUS computer group to which you want to add this computer in the **Target group name for this computer** box.

     > [!NOTE]
     > **Enable client-side targeting** enables client computers to add themselves to target computer groups on the WSUS server, when Automatic Updates is redirected to a WSUS server. if the status is set to Enabled, this computer will identify itself as a member of a particular computer group when it sends information to the WSUS server, which uses it to determine which updates are deployed to this computer.
 This setting indicates to the WSUS server which group the client computer will use.
 You must create the group on the WSUS server, and add domain-member computers to that group.